 We all know you can build pretty much anything from the dinky Danish bricks, so we shouldn’t be surprised that a fully-fledged Lego record player surfaced in 2015.
 It was built by a chap called Hayarobi, who’s also been responsible for a number of other wacky Lego creations over the years.

 Named ‘The Planet’, the turntable uses 2405 pieces including a Lego Power Functions Battery Box and M-Motor.
-There’s a Lego power button and a Lego switch for 33 and 45rpm records.
+There’s a Lego power button and a Lego switch for 33⅓ and 45rpm.
 Lego tyres have been used to help the tonearm’s counterbalance.
 The only non-Lego part is the Audio-Technica 1Ea cartridge.

 6. Love turntable

-There’s even a Love app for iOS and Android, which allows you to control playback, speed, volume and to skip track.
+There’s even a Love app for iOS and Android, which allows you to control things like speed, volume and to skip a track.
 It’s connected to a database which helps set the speed automatically and allows the track listing and album art to be shown on your device.
 The Love turntable is available to pre-order now for $329.

 7. Stokyo Record Runner